qualifiedleads/xandr-ui/README.md

 The current Appnexus UI (or "console" as they call it) is built _by_ engineers, _for_ engineers.
 To a media-buyer, who is responsible for performance results (eg: conversions, leads, ecomm sales) this is very poor UX.
 It drains hours and patience.
-The purpose of this UI is to be a simple "co-pilot" so you can quickly:
+The purpose of this UI is to be a simple "co-pilot" so you don't need to use excel so much and can quickly:

    a) see what's converting, at what cost
    b) white-list or black-list placements,